 The handle has an ergonomic and robust design.

-Comes with a taper-ground edge.
+It comes with a taper-ground edge.

 Premium design and construction.